EnricoPiacenza/Experimental_Robotics_Assignment2/README.md

 <div id='introduction'/>

 ## INTRODUCTION 💻📝
-Given a complex environment with multiple obstacles in Gazebo, four markers with different IDs are placed inside it (look [https://github.com/CarmineD8/aruco_ros](https://github.com/CarmineD8/aruco_ros).
+In a complex environment simulated in Gazebo, four markers with different IDs are placed. (look [https://github.com/CarmineD8/aruco_ros](https://github.com/CarmineD8/aruco_ros).
 In order to capture the images that for the scanning of the marker for ID's detection, the following waypoints are given:

 * WP 1: x = -7.0, y = 1.5 (Marker 15)
 * WP 2: x = 6.0, y = 2.0 (Marker 12)